RainmakerRaw/WireGuard-ArchRouter/README.md

 # WireGuard-ArchRouter
 How to make a fully functional Arch Linux edge router, with stateful firewall and NAT, running WireGuard VPN.

-This readme will be fleshed out over the coming day(s) as I get the opportunity, and will ultimately include full copies of all referenced config files etc. For now, anyone who is attempting this project should have a fair understanding of Linux anyway, so I assume you know how to parse my cut down config example files and amend your own (full versions) to match.
+This readme has been cobbled together in an hour because I didn't want to just post my reference files without comment.
+This guide will be fleshed out and formatted nicely over the coming day(s) as I get the opportunity, and will ultimately include full copies of all referenced config files etc. For now, anyone who is attempting this project should have a fair understanding of Linux anyway, so I assume you know how to parse my cut down config example files and amend your own (full versions) to match.

-I also start this guide by assuming that you are running the latest Arch Linux and using AzireVPN as your VPN provider.
-You have at least three physical interfaces - WAN, LAN and DMZ (for your NAS/servers).
+I also start this guide by assuming that you are running the latest Arch Linux, you are using AzireVPN as your VPN provider, and you have at least three physical interfaces - WAN, LAN and DMZ (for your NAS/servers).
 You can amend this guide easily to account for any differences.

 For now, in essence: